-(b) Summarised financial information in respect of the Group's associates which are considered by the directors as immaterial is presented below:
+(c) Summarised financial information in respect of the Group's associates which are considered by the directors as immaterial is presented below:

-2021 2020 RMB'000 RMB'000 Share of the associates' profit for the year 9,878 10,759 Share of the associates' total comprehensive income for the year 9,878 10,759 Dividend received from the associates 7,000 10,500
+2022 RMB'000 2021 RMB'000 Share of the associates' profit for the year 8,243 9,878 Share of the associates' total comprehensive income for the year 8,243 9,878 Aggregate carrying amount of the Group's investments in the associates 36,716 30,181 Dividend received from the associates Gain on bargain purchase from acquisition of an associate 7,512 2,404 7,000

-(c) Amounts due are interest-free, unsecured and repayable on demand.
+(d) Amounts due from/(to) associates are interest-free, unsecured and repayable on demand.
 Amounts due from associates mainly arose from entering into trading transactions with an associate as detailed in note 37(a).